francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 ### Transformation Code

-The transformation code is stored as a sqlglot expression. sqlglot provides a unified representation of SQL that can be parsed from various dialects (PostgreSQL, MySQL, BigQuery, Spark, etc.) and enables automatic dependency analysis, validation, and cross-database execution.
+Transformations can be written in different languages (SQL, Python, PySpark, etc.).
+The transformation code is stored in a type-based structure that supports multiple transformation types while maintaining a consistent interface.

-A sqlglot expression contains:
+#### SQL Transformations

-- `sql_content`: The original SQL query
+For SQL transformations, the code is stored with the following structure:
-- `qualified_sql`: SQL with fully qualified table names (schema.table)
+- `original_sql`: The original SQL query as written
-- `sql_type`: Type of SQL operation (select, union, insert, etc.)
+- `resolved_sql`: SQL with fully qualified table names (schema.table) - preferred for execution
-- `tables`: List of source tables referenced in the query
+- `operation_type`: Type of SQL operation (select, union, insert, etc.) - optional
-- `columns`: List of output columns
+- `source_tables`: List of input tables referenced in the query (required for dependency analysis)

-- `functions`: SQL functions used in the query
+#### Non-SQL Transformations

-- `aliases`: Column aliases defined in the query
+For non-SQL transformations (Python, PySpark, etc.), the code structure is type-specific.
+See the complete structure below for details.

 ### Schema Definition